Long Exposure Photography: Control Motion in Your Photos

 Parts of the trail will have you climbing stairs, walking boardwalk, and crossing bridges.
 Areas of the trail are steep; here you will find benches.
 Beware that mist from waterfalls can sometimes make trails slippery.

-The campground has 103 sites which can be reserved online or at one of Parksville’s visitor centers.
-Englishman River Park features two stunning waterfalls and is 97 hectares.
-Campsite reservations include a day-use area and a picnic shelter, pit toilets, a flush toilet, fresh running water, a parking area, and an information center is also available.
+The campground has 103 sites, which can be reserved online or at one of Parksville‘s visitor centres.
+Campsite reservations include a day-use area, a picnic shelter, pit toilets, flush toilets, fresh running water, a parking area, and an information centre that is also available.
+Plus, you have two stunning waterfalls and 97 hectares of forest to explore.

 Englishman River Falls Park has a long history that dates back hundreds of years ago.
 The river got its name as “an Englishman drowned while attempting to cross,” according to local folklore.
 Local natives discovered the skeleton of a Caucasian man close to the waterfalls.
 It was previously known as “Rio de Grullas” by Spanish cartographers.